Privacy notice and data consent

 - Investment, pension and insurance providers

-- Third parties who we believe will be able to assist us with your enquiry or application, or who are able to support your needs as identified.
-These third parties will include but may not be limited to, our compliance consultants, introducers, product specialists, providers of legal services such as your solicitor, estate state planners, conveyancing, surveyors and valuers (in each case where we believe this to be required due to your particular circumstances).
+- Third parties who we believe will be able to assist us with your enquiry or application, or who are able to support us in meeting your financial planning needs as identified.
+These third parties will include but may not be limited to, our compliance consultants, introducers, product specialists, paraplanning services, specialised software services and providers of legal services such as your solicitor, estate planners, conveyancing, surveyors and valuers (in each case where we believe this to be required due to your particular circumstances).

-In each case, your personal data will only be shared for the purposes set out in this customer privacy notice, i.e. to progress your financial planning service enquiry or to provide you with our professional services.
+Your personal data will only be shared for the purposes set out in this client privacy notice, namely. to progress your financial planning service enquiry or to provide you with our professional services.

 Please note that this sharing of your personal data does not entitle such third parties to send you marketing or promotional messages: it is shared to ensure we can adequately fulfil our responsibilities to you, and as otherwise set out in this client privacy notice.

-We do not envisage that the performance by us of our service will involve your personal data being transferred outside of the European Economic Area.
+We envisage that the performance by us of our service may on occasion involve your personal data being transferred outside of the European Economic Area however any such transfers will only be made on the basis of an adequacy decision by the European Commission under Article 45 of the GDPR

 Security and retention of Your Personal Data